This counter started on Dec. 22, 2020

 DRIVING DIRECTIONS TO GET TO FLICKENNEL

 It's really not all that difficult to find us, if you are observant.
-We're out in the sticks, but the roads are generally in pretty good shape most of the time - we'll always let you know if they aren't!
-Don't try to find us in bad weather, in the dark, or with electronic devices that rely on cellular-type signals - they don't work up here!
-And don't trust MapQuest, Googlemaps, or Apple Maps for iPhones - they get people lost!
+We're "out in the sticks," but the roads are generally in pretty good shape most of the time - we'll always let you know if they aren't!
+Don't try to find us in bad weather, in the dark, or with electronic devices that rely on cellular-type signals - they do not work up here!
+And don't implicitly trust MapQuest, Googlemaps, or Apple Maps for iPhones - they get people lost!
 When you call about buying a puppy, you'll also be given driving directions to find us, including some landmarks to look for.
-We heartily suggest that you PRINT THIS PAGE for "back-up"!
-There are a few different ways to find us, so here they are, complete with color-coding and boxes so you don't mix the directions.
+We heartily suggest that you PRINT THIS PAGE and bring it with you for "back-up"!
+There are a few different ways to find us, so here they all are.
 We also suggest that if you need fuel, food or a potty-stop, do it in whichever town you come through - there isn't anything between there and here except a lot of trees!
 If you need to use an ATM to get cash, there are some in Canon City, Florence and Westcliffe.
-We don't have an ATM, and we don't take checks or credit cards!
+We don't have an ATM, and we don't accept checks or credit cards.

 We do not provide public restroom facilities.
 Our bathroom is also our whelping room, where the pregnant females have their puppies, and it is too easy for visitors coming from other places to introduce disease organisms such as parvovirus on their shoes or clothing, causing the death of the unvaccinated pups and possibly their mothers.
-It is also very upsetting to the mothers to have strangers trooping in with their pups, and we don't want anyone bitten by an over-protective mama.
-We have built a puppy-visitation and viewing area in the ground-floor kennel, and all visitors will be ushered into that area ONLY.
+It is also very upsetting to the mothers with pups to have strangers trooping in, and we don't want anyone bitten by an over-protective mama.
+We have built a "meet & greet" room in the ground-floor kennel, and all visitors will be ushered into that area ONLY.
 We ask that you stop in Canon City, Florence or Westcliffe to use public facilities there - the health and safety of both you and our dogs is our primary concern.

-The big white 'polar bear' dogs love to check out visitors and are usually friendly and gentle - but they are our very capable protection from bears and such.
+The big white 'polar bear' Colorado Mountain Dogs (Cane, the male, and Sugar, the female) like to check out visitors and are usually friendly and gentle - but they are our very capable protection from bears and such.
 They only eat MEAN people and disobedient children who run around and scream a lot ...
-(Not really, but they do deserve respect and a kind pat on the head if they come up to you!)
-They are also part of the reason we ask that you don't bring other pets along.
-Please keep close tabs on the kids, too - as in PLEASE maintain adult supervision of them and don't allow them to run around unaccompanied.
+(Not really, but they do deserve respect and a kind scratch under the chin if they come up to you!)
+They are also part of the reason we ask that you DO NOT bring other pets along.
+Please keep close tabs on the kids, too - as in PLEASE maintain constant adult supervision of them and don't allow them to run around unaccompanied.
 Animals (and children) can behave unpredictably and suddenly.
+Please do not go into the horse pasture, either.

 METHOD #3: Down Oak Creek Grade from Westcliffe